oslo-project/crypto/docs/pages/examples/rsa.md

 ## RSASSA-PKCS1-v1_5

-The API expects the message to be hashed before verification.
-It also requires the object identifier for the hash function.
+`verifyRSASSAPKCS1v15Signature()` requires the message hash and the algorithm used for the hash.
 The package provides OIDs for SHA-1, SHA-224, SHA-256, SHA-384, and SHA-512.

 ```ts
 import {